Ohio State attacker may have been inspired by overseas militants, FBI says

 Ibrahim Hooper, a spokesman for the Council on American-Islamic Relations, said Trump was seeking to exploit the "tragic situation in Ohio."

-"This kind of statement seems to indicate that President-elect Trump will have government by tweet instead of a government based on well thought out policies," Hooper said.

-(Reporting by Alex Dobuzinskis in Los Angeles and Mark Hosenball in Washington; Editing by Jonathan Oatis and Jeffrey Benkoe)
+Reporting by Alex Dobuzinskis in Los Angeles and Mark Hosenball in Washington; Editing by Jonathan Oatis, Jeffrey Benkoe and Bill Rigby